 Something that really stood out in Despicable Me 2 was the soundtrack.
 These brilliantly chosen feel good tunes add to the happy and fun atmosphere of this feel and I could feel myself dancing in my seat.
 Pharell Williams, who also sang the theme tune for the last film, features on the soundtrack with ‘Happy’, a fantastic song that perfectly captures the ‘Despicable Me’ feel.
 If you’re not going to watch the film, at the very least make sure you add this song to your summer playlist, it’s just so … happy!

 As expected, the animation was fabulous with vibrant colours and fluid movement.
 There was lots of dancing and action from all the characters and the quality of the animation was superb.
 Everything about this is eye catching and beautifully vibrant, you won’t want to look away.

 The story line is excellent and not predictable at all.
 You might think you know who the villain is, but then something else will happen to make you change your mind.
 Its fast-paced and exciting at every turn, there’s always something new cropping up to change things and there are many plot strands and all come together and collide at the end.
 There was also an element of romance to this film which was lovely.
 There were some heartbreaking moments that almost made me cry, you can’t help but root for the characters!

-I guess this film is aimed at children, but I haven’t met anyone, no matter how old they are, that has said that they didn’t enjoy this film.
+I guess Despicable Me 2 is aimed at children, but I haven’t met anyone, no matter how old they are, that has said that they didn’t enjoy this film.
 I went to see this for my friend’s 18th birthday and we all loved it!
 It’s literally impossible not to fall in love with this film – the happiness is contagious!